WWE News: Kurt Angle to Headline 2017 WWE Hall of Fame

 “I was shocked.
 I’ve been out of WWE for a long time and out of touch with them so I didn’t really expect this.
 It’s a huge honor.
 This is the only Hall of Fame that I’m not in and probably [the one] I want to be in the most.
 This is the one that means the most for me.
 I had a lot of fun entertaining the fans for seven years with WWE, and I’m glad that my hard work paid off.”

-There have been rumors all year that Kurt Angle was returning to the WWE but many thought he would get one last run as a wrestler before finally retiring.
+There have been rumors all year that Kurt Angle was returning to the WWE, but many thought he would get one last run as a wrestler before finally retiring.
 He had spent most of 2016 wrestling on the independent scene, including a pair of big matches with Cody Rhodes after he left the WWE.

 The 2017 WWE Hall of Fame announcement probably means that Kurt Angle will not wrestle in the WWE again.
 Most of the time, the WWE waits until wrestlers are retired before inducting them.
 Undertaker and Dwayne “The Rock” Johnson are not yet in, and with Kurt Angle listed as the headliner, this won’t be the year either of them get in as well.